codefresh-io/cap-docs.codefresh.io/_docs/pipelines/introduction-to-codefresh-pipelines.md

 that exist now and all of them that will appear in the future.
 As long as there is a Docker image for a tool, Codefresh can use it in a pipeline without any extra configuration.

-Codefresh also offers a [plugin marketplace](https://codefresh.io/steps/) with several existing plugins.
+Codefresh also offers a [marketplace](https://codefresh.io/steps/) with several existing plugins.

 {% include
 image.html